enasequence/read_docs/faq/runs.rst

 Common Run Submission Errors
 ============================

-| Runs are objects in the ENA database which wrap read files of types such as FASTQ and BAM.
+| When you submit read data to ENA, we store and accession these as 'Runs'.
-| Before they can be submitted, these files must be uploaded to your Webin account's FTP directory.
+| As part of the submission process, read data files must be uploaded to your Webin account's FTP directory.
   After you complete the submission, several validation procedures are applied to the file(s).
-  If validation is successful, files are archived.
-  Otherwise, you will be notified of the error.
+  If validation is successful, files are archived, otherwise all account contacts are notified of the error(s)
 |
 | The errors discussed here typically do not require you to repeat the submission in its entirety.
-  It is usually sufficient to reupload the file or correct the error.
+  It is usually sufficient to upload a corrected version of the file, possibly udpating its MD5 value.
 | Once you correct your submission, it can take 24 hours or longer for this to be registered and for the error notifications to cease.
 |
-| Find the error you are receiving in the subsections below for advice on how to fix the error.
+| The common error types are described here:

+- `Error: Invalid File Checksum`_
+- `Error: Number Of Lines Is Not A Multiple Of Four`_
+- `Error: File Integrity Check Failed`_
+- `Error: Missing File`_

+| A couple of general-purpose solutions are described too:

+- `Appendix: Correcting An MD5 Value`_
+- `Appendix: Reuploading Your File`_

 Error: Invalid File Checksum